mventura00/VRPsolvereasy/README.md

-# VRPsolvereasy  -- Marta Ventura's Journey of getting 'VRPsolvereasy' to run (with the help of Waquar Kaleem!)
+# VRPsolvereasy  -- Marta Ventura's Journey of getting 'VRPsolvereasy' to run
 This my documentation/ tutorial of how I went about using VRPSolvereasy!!! :-)

 **Steps of "How to set up your config file for ROAR Collab"**